SorenBTV/maskin/proj3/readme.md

 Mains:

-foo.py plots the classification analysis using the neural network.
+nn_classification.py plots the classification analysis using the neural network.

 lin_reg.py plots the classification analysis using linear regression.

-decision_tree.py provides results from classification analysis using a plain decision tree and XGBoost.
+decision_tree.py provides results from classification analysis as well as a visualization of our decision tree using a plain decision tree.
+I've also implemented XGBoost, however i didn't have time to find optimal values for this method and chose to not use it in the report.